ltstein/RoboND-Kinematics-Project/Kinematics-Pick-and-Place-Writeup.md

 --INSERT DH PARAMETER DIAGRAM--

-These parameters were determined following the process outlined in appendix B.
+These parameters were determined following the process outlined in appendix B. An offset of -90 degrees is necessary for theta 2 due to the physical layout of the KR210 arm.

 Here is an example of how to include an image in your writeup.